Why Mendeley + Thetapad?

 - Enable "Sync library to BibTeX"

-- Choose an export path (e.g., your project folder):
+- Choose an export path.
+Point it to your project folder:

 /path/to/your/project/references.bib - Set Citation Key format (recommended: